JacobDer/PostgreSQL-practice/README.md

 command.
 Additionally, there will be assessments which include questions covering all of the previous material comprehensively.

-Finally the solutions to the practice questions are found in the folders above with corresponding titles, e.g. aggregation practice questions are found in the folder titles "aggregation".
+Finally, the solutions to the practice questions are found in the folders above with corresponding titles, e.g. aggregation practice questions are found in the folder titled "aggregation".

 ## Fundamentals
 In this section we're practicing using basic SQL query language.
 This includes: